 This page highlights just a few of the many resources and initiatives that anyone interested in accelerating and enhancing climate action through museums can draw on.

 'Networks' includes networks that museum professionals and other interested people and organisations can join.
 'Initiatives' showcases programmes that museums and museum professionals can support and empower people to participate in by providing relevant activities.
 'Books' features a number of publications focussed on museums and climate action.
-In addition, you will be able to find many references to further material in the MfCA Book and Toolkit, when these are available in November.
+In addition, you will be able to find many references to further material in the MfCA Book and Toolkit.

 There are a number of international networks that anyone interested in climate change and museums can join.
 In addition to these, there are more that are focussed within particular countries or regions.